sentry-demos/sentry-native/README.md

 TODO:
 `make clean` for re-running the demo
-- anything from inside the submodule (e.g. bin) that should be 'cleaned/removed' as well?
+- Don't Do - anything from inside the submodule (e.g. bin) that should be 'cleaned/removed' as well?
 - `rm *` from parent ./bin (except for the .gitignore)

 ```